matomo-org/developer-documentation/docs/4.x/in-depth-vue.md

 of control (checkbox, select, text field, etc.) is specified via the `uicontrol` property.

-Sometimes, however, you may need something more complicated than the default form fields, something specifically related to you plugin.
+Sometimes, however, you may need something more complicated than the default form fields, something specifically related to your plugin.
 For cases like this, Matomo provides the `component` property, which allows you to specify a custom Vue component:

 ```html